SteelCompendium/compendium/docs/Rules/Chapters/Ancestries.md

 "Boys," Lady Filliamo said pleasantly.
 "Busy morning."

-"How did you … this is impossible, how did you *find* us?"
+"How did you... this is impossible, how did you *find* us?"
 She looked at the man groaning on the floor.
 "Your boss didn't tell you about the vengeance mark?"

 "You marked us.
 Back in Capital.
-You marked one of us and just … just *walked* here."
+You marked one of us and just... just *walked* here."

 "Don't be stupid.
 I marked you in Blackbottom.
 Capital was just normal detective work.
 I came here by *ship*."
-She smiled—black lips on pale gray skin.
+She smiled-black lips on pale gray skin.

 "Come on."
 The braver of the three remaining thieves drew twin daggers.
-"She can't get all of us at—"
+"She can't get all of us at-"

 Lady Filliamo made a broad gesture with her right hand and argent marks flared across the foreheads of all three thieves.
 A clatter of